azawadzka/ULPGC-CIU-Graphics/readme.md

 <img src="https://raw.githubusercontent.com/azawadzka/ULPGC-CIU-Graphics/master/Solar_system/imgs/v1.gif" width="300"> <img src="https://raw.githubusercontent.com/azawadzka/ULPGC-CIU-Graphics/master/Solar_system/imgs/p1.jpg" width="300">

-Photo by Aperture Vintage on Unsplash
+Background photo by Aperture Vintage on Unsplash

 Planet textures source: https://www.solarsystemscope.com/textures/, license: Attribution 4.0

 ---
 ### 2. Solids of revolution
 Create a 3D solid of revolution out of a flat profile.
 Use the mouse to draw the profile and right-click to convert it into a 3D object.
 The object is moveable.
 Use N key to start a new project.
 Use P key to display one previous object stored in memory.